 COURSE: Second Nature LIVE

-Help shape infill site re-development across London and the South East, inspiring innovative sustainable development through UKGBC’s applied learning programme, Second Nature LIVE.
+Participants will shape infill site re-development across London and the South East, inspiring innovative sustainable development through UKGBC’s applied learning programme, Second Nature LIVE.

 For the 2019 programme, UKGBC is partnering with Clarion Housing Group to offer participants the chance to apply sustainability thinking on a range of brownfield development sites, including small plots of land, disused commercial assets and disused garages.
 The project represents a real opportunity to input into the overall strategy for the sites and develop design and delivery ideas for sustainable and innovative buildings.

 Second Nature LIVE is UKGBC’s practical learning programme for built environment professionals from all disciplines.
 Its objective is to enhance sustainability knowledge and skills, making it second nature for participants.
 Previous experience in sustainability is not required.
 It incorporates cutting edge, highly engaging learning techniques and participants will be able to bring insights back to their business on delivering sustainable building projects.